krislamo/Flea/README.md

 Flea was written in [Python 2.7](http://www.python.org/download/releases/2.7/)

 ## Quick Start
+1. Edit the *settings.conf* file to appropriate settings on the server you would like to use

-1. Run the terminal/console in the root of the project and type:
+2. Run the terminal/console in the root of the project and type:
 *python Flea.py*